How to start your research

 - places they may have lived, for example their town, county, or parish.

-Work out the connection with a public authority
+Work out the connection with a government agency

-To find a record at QSA you need to work out whether a public authority would have created or received a record about the person or topic you’re researching.
+To find a record in the State Archives you need to work out whether a government agency would have created or received a record about the person or topic you’re researching.
 Try asking these types of questions:

 If you’re looking for a person: